Jethet/wiki-hh/Databases/SQLqueries.md

 FOREIGN KEY (student_name) REFERENCES students (name) )
 ```
+*SQL does not accept a comma after the last line!*

 #### JOINING TABLES
 A single query can combine information from many tables.
 This can be done in may ways: